-In Provençe this soup is typically made from locally foraged greens.
-For your own local twist you can always see what is available at your local winter’s farmers market!
+In Provençe this soup is typically made from locally foraged greens, so if you can improvise with your favorite leafy greens!

 2 tablespoons extra-virgin olive oil

 2 leeks, cut in half lengthwise, sliced, rinsed of dirt and drained on paper towels

 6 cups chopped greens (leaves only), such as Swiss chard, dandelion greens, watercress and beet greens

 2 large eggs

 4 thick slices country bread, toasted and rubbed with a cut clove of garlic

 Heat 1 tablespoon olive oil in a large, heavy soup pot over medium heat, and add the leeks.
 Cook, stirring, until tender, 3 to 5 minutes.
 Add the garlic and 1/2 teaspoon salt, and cook, stirring, until the garlic is fragrant, about 1 minute.
 Add the greens, and stir until they begin to wilt.
 Add 1 1/2 quarts water (6 cups) and salt to taste, and bring to a simmer.
 Reduce the heat and simmer, partially covered, for 15 to 20 minutes, until the greens are very tender and the broth sweet.
 Add pepper, and taste and adjust seasoning.